extinguishergeeks/xtinguisher.github.io/mechanical documentation.md

 The robot arm is a arm kindly provided by our lecturer.
 It has 4 degrees of freedom.
 It is controlled by servo motors and linkages.

 ### Torque calculations
-The torque calculations can be found on our github under the file name: Tank CAD files
+The torque calculations can be found on our github

 ### Mechanical drawings
-The mechanical drawings can be found on our github
+The mechanical drawings can be found on our github under the folder name: Tank CAD files.zip